PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/add-edit-contacts.md

  3) Save messages?

-This is a toggle switch, can be choosed as "yes" or "no".
-It is a mandatory toggle.
-Has an explanation below it: If enabled, all messages will be saved in the "Customer Service" page under the "Customer" menu."
+This toggle is mandatory and allows to choose if the messages are saved or not in the Customer Service page.
+By default, this toggle is enabled.
+There is a help-text under this toggle: "If enabled, all messages will be saved in the "Customer Service" page under the "Customer" menu."

  4) Description